New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: C. Thumbnails

 \section{C. Thumbnails}

-We show the thumbnails of all 282 4FGL sources within 2500 $\mathrm{deg^2}$ SPT-SZ survey fields, similar to \autoref{fig:ex_method}.
-The index is consistent with \autoref{tab:spt_4fgl} where the 282 4FGL sources are sorted by $\gamma$-ray flux.
-Each $0.7^{\circ} \times 0.7^{\circ}$ thumbnail in the grey background is the high-pass filtered SPT 150 GHz image.
+We make the thumbnails of all 282 4FGL sources within 2500 $\mathrm{deg^2}$ SPT-SZ survey field, similar to \autoref{fig:ex_method}.
+The index is consistent with \autoref{tab:spt_4fgl} where the 282 4FGL sources are sorted by $\gamma$-ray flux. \lz{The thumbnails are attached below and can also be downloaded via \url{https://github.com/lizhong-phys/4FGL-SPT.git}.} Each $0.7^{\circ} \times 0.7^{\circ}$ thumbnail in the grey background is the high-pass filtered SPT 150 GHz image.
 The SPT images appear to be ringing because of the high-pass point source filter.
 The blue ellipse at the center is the 4FGL 95\% ($2\sigma$) uncertainty region and the blue dashed ellipse represents the $4\sigma$ 4FGL beam.
 The green diamond marks the position of SPT-SZ sources at $>4.5\sigma$ from \citet{2020arXiv200303431E}.
 The red contours are derived from the 843 MHz SUMSS map in units of 3,4,5,7,10,15,20,25$\sigma$.
 Each radio detection in the SUMSS catalog is also marked by a red dot for the cases too faint to be seen in contours.
 The 4FGL source name is at the upper-left corner as well as the $\gamma$-ray energy flux.